01

 Cadence.Read weekly by the accountable manager and the safety review board.
 The current eAviora platform is designed so the SRP view is live the moment a record changes — no overnight batch required.

 What changes the SRP.
 A new occurrence that bypasses a barrier.
 An audit finding that degrades a barrier.
 An SPI threshold breach.
 A CAPA closure with effectiveness signed.
 A training expiry on a barrier-relevant competency.
-The SRP is the audit of the operational graph; the operational graph is the audit of the underlying records.
+The SRP is the audit of the linked records; the connected operation is the audit of the underlying records.

 Why this matters.
 The accountable manager exercises oversight through the SRP.
 An SRP that is six weeks stale is a story; an SRP that updates in near real-time is a system.
 The regulator audits the story; the operation runs on the system.